Patience (Year 5) Class & Home Learning

 There will be cross-curricular links of this text with other subjects.
 For example, the Science unit for Autumn term 1, is ‘Earth and Space’ in which pupils will be learning about the Solar System and also exploring about different astronauts.

 Please see the ‘Medium Term Plan’ for more details.

 All pupils are expected to read regularly at home with an adult in order to develop their comprehension/inferential skills as well as the speed, fluency and accuracy of what they read.
 In school, we focus a great deal on analysing the content of what is being read; asking a variety of questions about the content in order to ensure that they gain a deeper understanding.
 Asking these questions at home will improve their reading skills.
 So, it is imperative that you read with your child every day for at least 15 minutes.

 We would ask parents/carers to initial and date any comments that they make in their reading records on a daily basis, as well as indicating when their child has finished the book; these records will be checked regularly.

 All pupils will be set homework every Friday via Google Classroom and it is to be submitted by the following Tuesday.
 Homework will include spelling/timetables, along with another piece of work related to the content covered in school during that week for consolidation.

 Please remember - the aim of the Spelling homework is that all children apply this knowledge in their written work, not only in Literacy, but across the curriculum.
 So please practise the given spellings in a context so that children understand their meanings and how to use them correctly.

-PE will take place every Tuesday morning.
+PE will take place every Monday afternoon.
 As such, please send the children into school already dressed in their PE kit.
 This will be black shorts/jogging bottoms, a white t-shirt and trainers.